verrazzano/docs/content/en/docs/setup/install/customizing/dns.md

   To create an OCI DNS zone using the OCI Console, see [Managing DNS Service Zones](https://docs.oracle.com/en-us/iaas/Content/DNS/Tasks/managingdnszones.htm).

-* You must have a valid OCI API Signing key that can be used to communicate with OCI DNS in your tenancy.
+* You must have a valid OCI API signing key that can be used to communicate with OCI DNS in your tenancy.

   For example, you can create an API signing key using the OCI CLI: